Complexity of fermionic states: Introduction

 \section{Introduction}

 The complexity of an object or a process quantifies how something can be generated from simple building blocks in an optimal way.
 For example, the computational complexity of a mathematical operation is defined in terms of the number of elementary operations required in its execution, or the complexity of a unitary operation in a quantum computer is defined as a the minimum number of elementary quantum gate operations required in its generation.\cite{nielsen2006,nielsen_chuang_2010} Various notions of complexity in quantum systems and their relation to quantum information processing has been actively studied recently.\cite{susskind1,chapman, PhysRevD.106.046007} In this work, we introduce the complexity of $N$-particle fermionic states.
 The complexity quantifies how resource intensive it is to express a given state as a linear combination of Slater states (fermionic product states), which are the building blocks of the fermionic Fock space.
 If the complexity of a state is $\mathcal{C}$, to express this state in any Fock basis, one needs to specify at least $\mathcal{C}$ nonzero coefficients.
-We show that the complexity provides a bound for how much the information in the state can be compressed, thus determining the minimal physical and computational resources required to represent the state.
+We show rigorously that the Fock representation of a state cannot be compressed to less than $n_{\mathrm{qubits}}=\log_2 \mathcal{C}$ qubits, showing how the complexity determines the minimal physical and computational resources required to represent the state.
 Sophisticated numerical methods\cite{schollwock1,orus1} have been developed to mitigate the exponential complexity of correlated systems, however, only a genuine quantum simulation\cite{Feynman} can be expected to incorporate it in general.
 Our results provide quantitative estimate for the complexity of distinct classes of states, outlining required resources for the quantum simulation targeting fermionic states.\cite{gonzales-cuadra,BRAVYI2002210,abrams,ortiz}

 Besides its computational and information-theoretic implications, the complexity constitutes an entanglement measure in the Fock space.
 In contrast to widely studied partition entanglement measures,\cite{amico} the complexity describes intrinsic partition-independent properties of $N$-particle states.
 It sharply distinguishes between the states of interacting and noninteracting Hamiltonians: all non-degenerate eigenstates of noninteracting systems can be represented as a single Slater state, thus having a trivial complexity.